BasimAhmedKhan/Facebook_App-for-hacking-/README.md

     2: Place the python file and the image in the same directory
     3: Enjoy!

-IF YOU HAVE ANY CONCERN FEEL FREE TO ASK I WILL ANSWER TO ALL OF YOU!
+IF YOU HAVE ANY CONCERN FEEL FREE TO ASK!